 2. Stay Warm

-Still want more winter storm safety tips to ensure your safety?
-Check out these winter weather safety tips straight from the American Red Cross:
+Still want more winter storm safety tips?
+Check out these winter weather safety tips from Safety Memos:

 Do you feel more prepared for a winter storm knowing these tips?
 Let us know in the comments section below!

 - Zip Tie Tire Treads For Biking In Snow | Winter Safety Tips